If you want to find a barrister, please use our Find a Barrister Directory.

 - Leadership and project management: barristers frequently form teams to deal with more complex litigation.
 They have experience of leading these teams to ensure that all disputes are resolved effectively.
-Equally, when consulting a barrister at the Advisory Bar, you can be sure that their aim is to ensure that clients avoid situations that can result in disputes.
+Equally, when consulting a barrister at the Commercial Bar, you can be sure that their aim is to ensure that clients avoid situations that can result in disputes.

 - Negotiation and mediations skills: a key component of a barrister's practice is avoiding heading into Court or a Tribunal.
 Part of advocacy involves specialist negotiation and mediation skills in the hope of bringing any issues in dispute to an early resolution.
-Likewise, the Advisory Bar is well placed to ensure that the client achieves a satisfactory outcome to their project or problem.
+Likewise, the Commercial Bar is well placed to ensure that the client achieves a satisfactory outcome to their project or problem without necessarily resorting to court or arbitral proceedings

 - Independence: a key feature of the Independent Bar is just that - its independence.
 Barristers have a duty to tell clients what they may not want to hear.
 This can relieve the pressure on the instructing solicitor who will have to continue to deal with that client.
 It also ensures the client is getting the best possible advice, irrespective of the relationship between them and their solicitor.

-- Geographical/Size advantages: many smaller firms will not have an inhouse litigation team.
-A barrister is the ideal solution in this situation.
+- Geographical/Size advantages: many smaller firms will not have an in-house litigation team.
+A barrister is an ideal solution in this situation.
 There is no danger that they will "steal" the firm's client.
 It does not matter what part of the country you are in; you can still engage some of New Zealand’s top lawyers in a straight forward and simple way.

 - In-house control: working with the Independent Bar can be the best method for in-house counsel to retain control of any matter.

 The Bar offers a wide range of specialists from the very junior to Queen's Counsel in all areas of law.

 Check out the Find a Barrister Directory on this website to find members by their areas of practice and location etc.